edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

-* Implement enough of the Raw term elaborator that we can check type declarations
-  - i.e. Implement 'check', elaboration of RawImp to TT
+* More tests for Yaffle
+* Inlining of case blocks, to take advantage of Case in the core
+  - Check this isn't causing needless duplication
+* Save checked .yaff files as TTCs
+  - Note on string table: Sometimes we shortcut TTC loading (when all we're interested in is which modules it imports), in which case we'd not actually want to process the string table pointlessly.
+So it may be that we want to process it lazily, and use the RawString instance for any Strings before the actual program data
 * Termination checker
   - Tests for basic operation of termination and coverage checking
-* Continue TTImp elaborator
-  - Port all the missing imports in TTImp.ProcessDef
-  - Complete ProcessDef
 * Unification details (which will come up during elaboration...):
   - Inlining things with linear quantities in the context
-  - We don't need 'inlineOnly' in the context any more, so remove once unification works and inlining metavariables works as it should
 * Implement/port the missing interfaces for TTC/HasNames
 * Coverage checking of case blocks
   - We used to do this by knowing that functions referred to a case function.
     Now we'll need to do something slightly different, so make sure it's tested properly, where there's a non-covering case block inside a function where the top level cases are covering..
-* Check TTCs work
-  - Note on string table: Sometimes we shortcut TTC loading (when all we're interested in is which modules it imports), in which case we'd not actually want to process the string table pointlessly.
-So it may be that we want to process it lazily, and use the RawString instance for any Strings before the actual program data
 * Add universe constraints when adding data definitions
   - Find parameters + other properties we need to know elsewhere
 * Universe level solver
-* Question: Should Errors use 'Value' rather than 'Term'?
 * ???
 * PROFIT

-(Last updated 30th September 2022)
+(Last updated 5th December 2022)